Thai Cashew Chicken

 Step 1: Make Sauce

 Garlic, soy sauce, water, cornstarch, and red pepper flakes (optional) are things you probably already have in your pantry.
-This also calls for a bit of Oyster Sauce.
+You’ll also need Oyster Sauce.
 Don’t be afraid of it!
 You’ve surely had oyster sauce if you’ve had Thai or Chinese take-out.
 The finished dish won’t taste like oysters, but will have a savory flavor that shouldn’t be missed.
 You’ll also need Dark Sweet Soy Sauce.
 It’s inexpensive and available at any Asian market.
 This is the brand we keep in our pantry.

 Step 2: Prep Ingredients

 The ingredients list is short and sweet.
 Slice peppers, yellow onions, and green onions.
-Toss diced chicken with a bit of salt and all-purpose flour (to help it brown in the pan).
+Cut chicken into bite-sized pieces and toss with a bit of salt and all-purpose flour (to help it brown in the pan).
 Get everything ready before you start.
 This will cook FAST.

 Step 3: Fry Cashews

-Add cashews to some hot oil and cook for about a minute until they are golden brown.
-You’ll be amazed at how much toasty flavor and crunch this gives the cashews in the finished dish.
-It also gives the cooking oil a bit of extra flavor.
+Since cashews are the key ingredient of cashew chicken you really want them to shine.
+Add cashews to some hot oil over medium-high heat and cook for about a minute until they are golden brown.
+You’ll be amazed at how much toasty flavor and crunch this step gives the finished dish.
+It also gives the cooking oil some cashew flavor.
 Set cashews aside.

 Step 4: Fry Chicken